-There was a lot at stake for rural America this election.
-Keep it locked to the Daily Yonder for reporting and analysis on the role of rural voters and rural issues in the race, the results, and the road ahead.
+There’s a lot at stake for rural America during each election cycle.
+When election season heats up, stay tuned to the Daily Yonder for reporting and analysis on the role of rural voters and rural issues in the race, the results, and the road ahead.

 Could a decrease in rural support be part of a disappointing season for Republican candidates?
 The Daily Yonder looks at presidential and congressional races in three states: Pennsylvania, Maine, and Montana.